Is being an engineer stressful? You bet, especially when a single slip-up could cost lives or millions of dollars in damages.

 “Is being an engineer stressful” wrap up

-And every engineer experiences stress at some level in their career.
-For some, it’s when they size a small wire.
-For others, it’s when they prepare a rocket for launch into outer space.
+Every engineer encounters stress at some point in their career.
+For some, it’s when they’re sizing a small wire, while for others, it’s preparing a rocket for launch into outer space.

-Is being an engineer stressful for you?
-How do you overcome the work stress you experience?
+So, is being an engineer stressful for you?
+And how do you cope with the work-related stress you experience?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER